More Than Just a Flower: The Orchid’s Manifold Faces

 Orchids — More Than Just a Flower

 Orchids have enjoyed admiration from generations of artists, gardeners and philosophers.
 Confucius said, “acquaintance with good men was like entering a room full of fragrant orchids.
 One barely notices the scent, but as time passes a subtle influence will be exerted to one”.
 7 There is even has a legend attributed to one of its species.
-According to the Javanese, the foliage of Macodes petola (also known as jewel orchid, famed for their striking leaf patterns) arose from shreds of a magic silk scarf that had been placed on jagged rock by a beautiful goddess.8
+According to the Javanese, the foliage of the Macodes petola (also known as jewel orchid, famed for its striking leaf patterns) arose from shreds of a magic silk scarf that had been placed on jagged rock by a beautiful goddess.8

 The orchid family, Orchidaceae, is one of the largest families of flowering plants and has about 25,000 species.
 With the sheer amount of the species under this family, some are still waiting to be discovered, while new species are being found and hybrids being created all the time.
 The orchid derives its name from the Greek term, orchis, meaning “the testicles”, an association made by Theophrastus (c.
-370—c.
-287BC), with reference to the shape of the root tubers of species in Greece.
-The ophrastus was a Greek philosopher who wrote two large botanical treatises, History of Plants, dealing with classification and distribution, and Causes of Plants, dealing with structure and physiology.
-Later, Carl von Linnaeus (1707—1778), a Swedish naturalist and physician, who is well known as the “Father of Plant Taxonomy”, retained this name in his Species Plantarum (1753), which introduced the concept of binomial nomenclature.9
+370–c.
+287 BCE), with reference to the shape of the root tubers of species in Greece.
+Theophrastus was a Greek philosopher who wrote two large botanical treatises, History of Plants, about classification and distribution, and Causes of Plants, dealing with structure and physiology.
+Later, Carl von Linnaeus (1707–78), a Swedish naturalist and physician, who is well known as the “Father of Plant Taxonomy”, retained this name in his Species Plantarum (1753), which introduced the concept of binomial nomenclature.9

 Orchids can be commonly found in homes, hotels and offices.
 Flourishing in all parts of the world, they come in different colours, shapes and sizes, and can be found growing in a wide range of environments.
-Teoh summarised it best, when he drew attention to the resemblance of orchids to insects and even slippers:
+Teoh summarised it best when he drew attention to the resemblance of orchids to insects and even slippers:

-The Singapore Botanic Gardens played a pivotal role in spearheading orchid research and conservation, though orchids had been an object of study in Singapore even before its establishment in 1859.
-The Agri-horticultural Society, a private body, was already active in orchid cultivation.
-There was mention of a “derelict orchid house” that was inherited when the Botanic Gardens took over from the Society.14 The variety of tropical orchids has been a fascination for horticulturalists.
+The variety of tropical orchids has been a fascination for horticulturalists.
 Records of plant exchange at the Gardens from 1875 onwards showed a high frequency of species being sent to all parts of the world.
 The Gardens’ earliest records note that the Superintendent of the Gardens, H.J.
-Murton, began to cultivate orchids in a newly constructed Orchid House during the mid 1870s.15 However, orchid thefts and pilfering became so rampant that by 1879, Murton reported that ‘the larger part of the Orchidaceae has been removed and fixed on trees beyond the reach of visitors to prevent their being stolen’!16
+Murton, began to cultivate orchids in a newly constructed Orchid House during the mid-1870s.15 However, orchid thefts and pilfering became so rampant that by 1879 Murton reported that “the larger part of the Orchidaceae has been removed and fixed on trees beyond the reach of visitors to prevent their being stolen”!16

-The Singapore Botanic Gardens, under its third Director, Richard Eric Holttum, was the sole organisation to be actively involved in producing orchid hybrids.
+The Singapore Botanic Gardens, under its third director, Richard Eric Holttum, was the sole organisation to be actively involved in producing orchid hybrids.
 Holttum was with the Singapore Botanic Gardens from 1922 to 1949.
 He was regarded as a pioneer for creating orchid hybrids in this region and for his work in the experimental cultivation of orchid seedlings in Malaya in 1928.
 The first hybrid, Spathoglottis Primrose, flowered in 1931,18 ushering in an era of active orchid hybridising in Malaya.
-The second orchid hybrid to flower after the first orchid hybrid Vanda Miss Joaquim flowered, Spathoglottis Primrose was germinated on an artificial media.
+The second orchid hybrid to flower after Vanda Miss Joaquim, Spathoglottis Primrose was germinated on artificial media.
 It was the first successfully grown hybrid in Singapore using what was known as the Knudson’s method.
-Holttum registered 28 hybrids during his employ with the Gardens.
-Another major contribution from him was the book, Orchids of Malaya, which was published in 1953, featuring more than 750 Malayan orchid species.19 It is still regarded as an important reference today.
+Holttum registered 28 hybrids during his tenure with the Gardens.
+Another major contribution from him was the book, Orchids of Malaya, which was published in 1953 and features more than 750 Malayan orchid species.19 It is still regarded as an important reference today.

-After the Japanese Occupation, the creation of Malayan hybrids began to pick up speed in 1949, with the landmark flowering of Vanda Tan Chay Yan in 1952.20 This particular hybrid was awarded a First Class Certificate (FCC), the highest award given by the Royal Horticultural Society of the UK, at the Chelsea Flower Show in England in 1954.21
+After the Japanese Occupation, the creation of Malayan hybrids began to pick up speed in 1949, with the landmark flowering of Vanda Tan Chay Yan in 1952.20 This particular hybrid was awarded a First Class Certificate, the highest award given by the Royal Horticultural Society of the UK, at the Chelsea Flower Show in England in 1954.21

 Saving Native Orchids